-- Provide an estimate of how long a project's generation system will provide electricity for the relevant facility average load during an outage. - Indicate whether a project's critical loads can and will be isolated. - Provide an estimate of how long a project's generation system will provide electricity to critical uses during an outage. - Provide an estimate of how long the generation system can operate in less-than favorable circumstances. - Summarize information given to the customer about how the customer may best ensure operation of the generation system in the case of a PSPS event announced in advance. - Attest to the truth of the information provided. - Provide an attestation from the customer indicating that he or she received this information prior to signing a contract. - Demonstrate that an Authority Having Jurisdiction has approved plans showing that the system can operate in islanded mode, has inspected the system after installation, and has authorized operation.
+- Provide an estimate of how long a project's generation system will provide electricity to critical uses during an outage. - Provide an estimate of how long the generation system can operate in less-than favorable circumstances. - Summarize information given to the customer about how the customer may best ensure operation of the generation system in the case of a PSPS or EPSS event announced in advance. - Attest to the truth of the information provided. - Provide an attestation from the customer indicating that he or she received this information prior to signing a contract. - Demonstrate that an Authority Having Jurisdiction has approved plans showing that the system can operate in islanded mode, has inspected the system after installation, and has authorized operation.